MusicalNinjaDad/FizzBuzz/docs/dev-environment.md

 ## Quick-Start

+!!! abstract "Getting up and running fast"
     1. Install docker (any set up will do but docker desktop works easiest in my experience if you're starting from scratch)
     1. Install the `ms-vscode-remote.remote-containers` extension in VSCode
     1. Copy `.devcontainer/devcontainer.json` from [MusicalNinjaDad/FizzBuzz](https://github.com/MusicalNinjaDad/FizzBuzz) into your project (keeping the location and filename)
     1. Select `Reopen in container`from the toastie or the command bar

 ## Packages and tools (Dockerfile)

+!!! abstract "Pre-Build Docker Image"
     You can grab a pre-build image for either linux/amd64 or linux/arm64 via `docker pull ghcr.io/musicalninjas/pyo3-devcontainer:latest`.
 The source is at [MusicalNinjas/devcontainers-pyo3](https://github.com/MusicalNinjas/devcontainers-pyo3)

     I like to use fedora for my dev environment base as it provides the most up-to-date versions of tools via the package manager dnf, I also like to keep the environment as clean as possible, with only the tools that the project needs.
 You'll find similiarly named packages in most distros.

 ??? abstract "The full Dockerfile"
     ```Docker